LksWlf/erasmus_mobility/README.md

 In this Exploratory Data Analysis Project, we will use **Python** to answer some questions like:
 1. What information do we have about age and gender of the participations?
 2. How many participants of the program join the different fields like Higher Education and School Education?
-3. How does a correlation matrix between sending and receving countries look like?
+3. How does a correlation matrix between sending and receiving countries look like?

 ## Dataset
 The Erasmus Mobility Dataset is public accessible provided by the European Union: https://data.europa.eu/data/datasets/erasmus-mobility-raw-data?locale=en.

 ## Method
 After loading the data from the csv file downloaded from the EU, we start by **understanding our dataset** and **checking for missing values as well as outliers** using **Pandas**.
 We particulary focus on the age values here, as the age of the participants is something we want to have a deeper look at.
-To understand our data more easly and quicker, we use **Seaborn** to create different plots about different participants metrics.
+To understand our data more easily and quicker, we use **Seaborn** to create plots about different participants metrics.

 ## Result
-The Exploratory Data Analysis enables a view and base understand about participants data of the Erasmus+ Program by the European Union.
-Following the number of participants and their characteristics can help the EU to sharpen the program and keep the interest here for peopel to participate.
+The Exploratory Data Analysis provides a view and solid understanding about participants data of the Erasmus+ Program by the European Union.
+Following the number of participants and their characteristics can help the EU to sharpen the program and keep the interest for people to participate.